oroinc/platform/UPGRADE-1.9.md

  - Constructor of `Oro\Bundle\WorkflowBundle\Model\ProcessFactory` changed.
 New argument: `ConditionFactory $conditionFactory`
  - Added new process definition option `pre_conditions`
  - Class `Oro\Bundle\WorkflowBundle\Model\WorkflowManager` now has method `massTransit` to perform several transitions in one transaction, can be used to improve workflow performance
+ - Services with tag `oro_workflow.condition` was marked as private
+ - Services with tag `oro_workflow.action` was marked as private

 ###DataAuditBundle
  - `Oro\Bundle\DataauditBundle\EventListener\KernelListener` added to the class cache and constructor have container as performance improvement